opinsys/lxci/README.md

 `--destroy-archive-on-success` destroys the archived containers with matching tags when build succeeds.
 Automatic clean up!

-`--sync` sends the Jenkins project workspace in into the container
+`--sync .` copies the Jenkins project workspace in into the container

 `--command "sh ci.sh"` executes the actual build script which is versioned within the project